 Note: New translations of foreign language scripts will be considered if they meet the criteria above.

 The submission window will open on Monday 3rd February 2020.
 All submissions must be received by Friday 3 April 2020.

 Are you a Brighton Fringe first-timer?
 We want to hear from you!

-Towards the end of the Fringe they will publish a shortlist and get in contact for interviews.
+Towards the end of the Fringe we will publish a shortlist and Voice Magazine will get in contact for interviews.
 From there, they will let us know the finalists so we can invite you to the award ceremony.

 What will you get?

 All shortlisted applicants will: